CIS Critical Security Controls Navigator

 12/12 Safeguards

-Show Unselected
+Hide Unselected

 IG1IG2IG3

-Establish and maintain a secure configuration process for network devices.
+Establish and maintain a documented secure configuration process for network devices.
 Review and update documentation annually, or when significant enterprise changes occur that could impact this Safeguard.

 IG1IG2IG3